Dimensional Jump in Quantum Error Correction: Dimensional Jumps

 For the initial state $Z_c=\id$ and thus $\gamma$ has no \emph{inner endpoints}, \emph{i.e.} inner cells at which an odd number of edges meet.
 Therefore $\gamma$ is a disjoint union of paths $\gamma_i$, or `flux-lines', that are either closed or have endpoints (i) at the rgy-facet or (ii) at an interface rgy-cell, see Fig.~\ref{fig:flux}.

 Every interface rgy-cell $c$ has a unique outer rg-plaquette $p_c$ (the rest are inner, unless the colex is pathological), see Fig.~\ref{fig:flux}.
 A flux-line is said to have an endpoint at $p_c$ when it has an endpoint at $c$.
 According to~\eqref{eq:closed} $Z_{p_c}$ has eigenvalue $-1$ if and only if $p_c$ is the endpoint of and odd number of flux-lines $\gamma_i$.
-Thus the syndrome of $\stab_2$ can be recovered from the measurement of inner rg-, gb- and rb-plaquette $X$ and $Z$ operators, which commute, see appendix~\ref{app:codes}.
+Thus the syndrome of $\stab_2$ can be recovered from the measurement of inner rg-, gb- and rb-plaquette $X$ and $Z$ operators, which commute, see appendix~\ref{app:codes}~\footnote { It is worth emphasizing that the gauge fixing discussed here differs from the of one considered in~\cite{bombin:2015:gauge}, which involved all plaquette operators of either $X$ or $Z$ type, which do not commute. }.
 The steps 1 and 2 above can be substituted by: \begin{description}[style=sameline] \item [1+2.]
 Obtain a syndrome $\sigma$ from the destructive measurement of the plaquette operators in $\gauge_{\text{in}}$ with colors matching the outer plaquettes. \end{description}